Rhode Island General Assembly

-The State of Rhode Island General Assembly is the state legislature of the U.S. state of Rhode Island.
+The Rhode Island General Assembly is the state legislature of the U.S. state of Rhode Island.
 A bicameral body, it is composed of the lower Rhode Island House of Representatives with 75 representatives, and the upper Rhode Island Senate with 38 senators.
 Members are elected in the general election immediately preceding the beginning of the term or in special elections called to fill vacancies.
 There are no term limits for either chamber.
 The last General Assembly election took place on 2024, electing members to the Senate and House.

 The General Assembly meets at the Rhode Island State House on the border of Downtown and Smith Hill in Providence.
 Smith Hill is sometimes used as a metonym for the Rhode Island General Assembly.

 History

 Early independence

-On June 12, 1775, the Rhode Island General Assembly met at East Greenwich to pass a resolution creating the first formal, governmentally authorized navy in the Western Hemisphere: "It is voted and resolved, that the committee of safety be, and they are hereby, directed to charter two suitable vessels, for the use of the colony, and fit out the same in the best manner, to protect the trade of this colony...
-"That the largest of the said vessels be manned with eighty men, exclusive of officers; and be equipped with ten guns, four-pounders; fourteen swivel guns, a sufficient number of small arms, and all necessary warlike stores.
-"That the small vessel be manned with a number not exceeding thirty men.
-"That the whole be included in the number of fifteen hundred men, ordered to be raised in this colony...
-"That they receive the same bounty and pay as the land forces..."The Rhode Island General Assembly was one of the thirteen colonial legislatures that rejected British rule in the American War of Independence.
+On June 12, 1775, the Rhode Island General Assembly met at East Greenwich to pass a resolution creating the first formal, governmentally authorized navy in the Western Hemisphere:

+It is voted and resolved, that the committee of safety be, and they are hereby, directed to charter two suitable vessels, for the use of the colony, and fit out the same in the best manner, to protect the trade of this colony...
+That the largest of the said vessels be manned with eighty men, exclusive of officers; and be equipped with ten guns, four-pounders; fourteen swivel guns, a sufficient number of small arms, and all necessary warlike stores.
+That the small vessel be manned with a number not exceeding thirty men.
+That the whole be included in the number of fifteen hundred men, ordered to be raised in this colony...
+That they receive the same bounty and pay as the land forces...

+The Rhode Island General Assembly was one of the thirteen colonial legislatures that rejected British rule in the American War of Independence.
 The General Assembly was the first legislative body during the war to seriously consider independence from Great Britain.
 On May 4, 1776, five months before the Continental Congress formally adopted the United States Declaration of Independence, Rhode Island became the first colony of what would soon be the future United States to legally leave the British Empire.
-William Ellery and the first chancellor of Brown University Stephen Hopkins were signatories to the Declaration of Independence for Rhode Island.
+William Ellery and the first chancellor of Brown University, Stephen Hopkins, were signatories to the Declaration of Independence for Rhode Island.

-A decisive march ending with the defeat of British forces commanded by Charles Cornwallis began in Newport, Rhode Island under the command of French forces sent by King Louis XVI and led by the Comte de Rochambeau.
-The American forces in the march were jointly led by General George Washington.
+A decisive march ending with the defeat of British forces commanded by Charles Cornwallis began in Newport, Rhode Island under the command of French forces sent by King Louis XVI and led by the Comte de Rochambeau. he American forces in the march were jointly led by General George Washington.
 The march proceeded through Providence, Rhode Island and ended with the defeat of British forces following the Siege of Yorktown at Yorktown, Virginia and the naval Battle of the Chesapeake.
-Nathanael Greene was a member along with his cousin, Christopher Greene.
+Nathanael Greene was a member, along with his cousin, Christopher Greene.